-The Artix WSDL publishing service enables Artix processes to publish WSDL files that corresponds to specific Web services.
-Published WSDL files can be downloaded by other Artix processes (for example, clients), or viewed in a web browser.
-Published WSDL files can also be downloaded by Web service processes created by other vendor tools (for example, Systinet).
+The Artix WSDL publishing service enables Artix processes to publish WSDL files for specific Web services.
+Published WSDL files can be downloaded by other Artix processes (for example, especially clients), or viewed in a Web browser.
+They can also be downloaded by Web service processes created by other vendor tools (for example, Systinet).